Saving Cajun Country

 "In my lifetime, I've seen [about] 50 percent of the area I used to go [crab fishing] in washed away," he says.

 Human alteration of the flow of the Mississippi is the primary culprit.
 Flood-control levees along its banks prevent the river from spilling out into the surrounding wetlands.
 Sediment from the river would normally build up the wetlands and help counter erosional processes.
-Levees, however, block the influx of sediment and erosion goes unchecked.
+Levees, however, block the influx of sediment and

 Below: Canals and levees criss-cross much of coastal Louisiana.
 In many cases these artificial waterways disrupt natural patterns of circulation and accelerate erosion. [more]